rjw57/starman/README.rst

 Currently starman supports the following algorithms:

-* Kalman filtering
+* Kalman filtering for state estimation.
-* Rauch-Tung-Striebel smoothing for the Kalman filter
+* Rauch-Tung-Striebel smoothing for the Kalman filter.
+* Scott and Longuet-Higgins feature association for matching measurments to tracked states.

 Copyright and licensing
 -----------------------